-As the weather warms up and people start getting ready to join events like National Ride2Work Day it’s a good time to make sure your bike is working nicely.
+As the weather warms up and people start dragging their bikes out of the garage, it is important to make sure your bike is fit and healthy.

 If your bike has been hibernating in the shed during winter the tyres could be flat, the chain a little dry and brakes a bit loose.
 Other components may also have deteriorated and in the worst case, cracks may have appeared in the frame.